 Doe hazel eyes looked around inquisitively within the darkness of her world, "Why ith Nel..?"

 The very depths of long-stagnant oblivion had been suddenly stirred by a dim gleam of consciousness.
-To finally break free of the shackles of the broken mask, the girl had to bathe in a past dyed in crimson memories.
+To finally break free of the shackles of the broken mask, the girl had to bathe in a past dyed in memories of crimson.
 Thousands of shredded corpses, relentless murder and unforgiving sins lying under crescent moon blades.
 There was no fear in her little heart, only a child's natural curiosity to examine what the red liquid dripping on her cheeks could be.
 There was no need to know that the word was called 'blood', for the unstained purity of an innocent child who had never committed sin would be her shield against the gruesome atrocity that was about to follow.